nimning/hintSystem/README.md

 ### ansible
 * Ansible is a tool for provisioning/configuring development environments
+* We use this to configure local server

 ### src
 * README.md: A markdown file explaining how to use the student\_adaptive\_server